kersha0530/datafun-05-sql-project/README.md

-# DataFun-05-SQL
+# Kersha's DataFun-05-SQL-Project

-## DataFun-05-SQL Project
+## DataFun-05-SQL-Project

 ### Overview
-This project creates a relational SQLite database for books and authors, demonstrating how to:
+This project creates a relational SQLite database for users and messages from buzzline_data.json, demonstrating how to:
 - Create a database schema
 - Load data from CSV files
 - Query and manipulate data with SQL